• About

 Director of Sociotechnical Research

-Leading multi-state ethnographic investigations into dark patterns in healthcare by examining how consent design, data-sharing defaults, and registration flows shape patient decision-making.
+Leading multi-state ethnographic investigations into dark patterns in healthcare by examining how consent design, data-sharing defaults, and registration flows shape patient privacy.

 2021 – 24